Tormsdale

 Site Layout Plan

-Submission of application for Tormsdale Wind Farm: UPDATE FEBRUARY 2024
+Submission of application for Tormsdale Wind Farm: Update July 2025

 Details of the public consultation process are provided in the published public notice.
-Members of the public can make representations to the ECU not later than 05 April 2024.
+Members of the public can make representations to the DPEA not later than 09 August 2025.

 Keep up-to-date with latest news